OnePageCRM/OnePageCRM.github.io/_posts/2018-04-12-aws-webhooks.md

 Such function will be further accessible through `index.functionName` identifier.

-When providing webhook URL within Nylas dashboard, it is required that given URL will accept following requests:
+When providing a webhook URL within Nylas dashboard, it is required that the given URL will accept the following requests:
-* GET request is "challenge-response" one which is being used by Nylas if given URL is valid; Such request should literally return string given as query parameter
+* `GET` request is “challenge-response” one which is being used by Nylas if given URL is valid; Such request should literally return string given as query parameter.
-* POST request which will contain data about events like new email creation, account sync status change etc.
+* `POST` request which will contain data about events like new email creation, account sync status change etc.

-In order to provide required feature, we are creating single resource within API Gateway service which responds to GET and POST methods and for every method we are defining corresponding lambda functions:
+In order to provide a required feature, we created a single resource within the API Gateway service which responds to GET and POST methods and for every method we are defining corresponding lambda functions:
-* for GET request we are simply returning string found as query parameter; the important thing here is that when we will return string from Lambda function it will be still treated as "JSON data" within API Gateway and by default it will be serialized which means that double quotes will be added around the string; and because it's not exactly the same what Nylas expects to get in response, it will tell us that our callback URL is invalid; therefore we have to configure our API gateway to convert "string object" into actual string and return plain text response
+* `GET` request, we are simply returning string found as query parameter; the important thing here is that when we will return string from Lambda function it will still be treated as “JSON data” within API Gateway and by default it will be serialized which means that double quotes will be added around the string; and because it’s not exactly the same what Nylas expects to get in response, it will tell us that our callback URL is invalid; therefore we have to configure our API gateway to convert “string object” into actual string and return plain text response.
-* for POST response where we are having webhook data, first we are validating data by signature check (Nylas sends us signature within HTTP request headers), and then data itself is being processed, multiple events are being isolated (as within single webhook we can receive information about more than one event), initially filtered and then sent to further processing via Amazon SQS described below.
+* `POST` request, where we are have webhook data.
+First we validate the data by signature check (Nylas sends us signature within HTTP request headers), and then the data itself is processed, multiple events are being isolated (as within single webhook we can receive information about more than one event), initially filtered and then sent to further processing via Amazon SQS described below.

 <div class="clear: both"></div>

 ### The messenger: Amazon SQS

 <img src="/img/aws/sqs.svg" alt="Amazon SQS" style="margin: 0 10px 10px 0; width: 100px; float: left" />
 [Amazon Simple Queue Service][sqs] is the perfect method to implement communication between different independent elements of the system.
 It is being built as system of message queues where various system components can either send or receive messages.
-In our case after webhook data will be processed, we are creating a number of messages like "new email with ID1 in account X" or "account Y sync status has changed to Z" and Lambda function sends such message to predefined list of queues.
-From the other side, OnePageCRM servers responsible for all background jobs processing are reading frequently messages from those queues and finally processing emails itself deciding if it should be stored within your account or not.
+In our case after webhook data will be processed, we are creating a number of messages like “new email with ID1 in account X” or “account Y sync status has changed to Z” and Lambda function sends such message to predefined list of queues.
+From the other side, OnePageCRM servers responsible for all background jobs processing are continuously reading  messages from those queues and finally processing emails itself deciding if it should be stored within your account or not.

 <div class="clear: both"></div>

 ### The glue: Amazon CloudFormation

 <img src="/img/aws/cloudformation.svg" alt="Amazon CloudFormation" style="margin: 0 10px 10px 0; width: 100px; float: left" />
-As you can see from above description, we are using a number of different services from Amazon Web Services palette.
-And, as you may expect, manual configuration of all of those will be small hell even for experienced system administrator.
+As you can see, we are using a number of different services from Amazon Web Services palette.
+And, as you may expect, manual configuration of all of those will be small hell even for an experienced system administrator.
 In order to help with that, AWS provides service called [Amazon CloudFormation][awscfn].
-CloudFormation implements "infrastructure as a code" process which allows to manage your architecture via machine-readable configuration files instead of command-line tools of web interfaces.
-With use of CloudFormation for this particular scenario we are defining following elements:
+CloudFormation implements “infrastructure as a code” process which allows you to manage your architecture via machine-readable configuration files instead of command-line tools of web interfaces.
+With use of CloudFormation for this particular scenario we are defining the following elements:
-* API Gateway resource with corresponding methods
+* API Gateway resource with corresponding methods,
-* Lambda functions
+* Lambda functions,
-* Connections between API Gateway methods and corresponding Lambda functions
+* connections between API Gateway methods and corresponding Lambda functions,
-* API Gateway request & response processing rules
+* API Gateway request & response processing rules,
-* various execution policies and execution roles
+* various execution policies and execution roles.

 Elements like SQS queues are not included within configuration itself (but we can always create SQS queue as part of it) but queue names are being passed as stack parameter (single configuration instance of CloudFormation is being called stack).
 Also Nylas secret key, which then is being used in Lambda to check request signature is being provided as stack parameter.

 Amazon CloudFormation is using JSON files to describe the infrastructure itself.
 As the system grows, it is very hard to manage such files, therefore there is a number of tools which may help you with that.
 Here in OnePageCRM we are using library called [Troposphere][troposphere] which allows to define your stack as Python script.

+And that is how the whole process of webhooks processing looks within OnePageCRM system.
+You can read about other projects the team are working on in our Blog and any questions can be asked in our [developer forum][forum].
+Remember [we are still hiring][hiring], if you think you would like to try your skills within the world of Rails, MongoDB and NodeJS, then we would love to hear from you!

 <div class="clear: both"></div>

-### The end

-And that is how the whole process of webhooks processing looks within OnePageCRM system.
-If you think, that this description should be more technical and should go more into details e.g. of CloudFront configuration or API Gateway request/response processing, let us know!
-And remember that [we are still hiring][hiring] so if you think that you can try your skills within world of Rails, MongoDB and NodeJS, then we will be happy to see you on board!

 [aws]: https://aws.amazon.com
 [nylas]: https://www.nylas.com/